bicycle1885/HTSLib.jl/README.md

 ## Overview

-A Julia for high-throughput sequencing (HTS) data formats.
+A Julia package for high-throughput sequencing (HTS) data formats.

 This package offers funcionality of [htslib](https://www.htslib.org/), which is a C library for reading and writing HTS data formats and is commonly used as